boholder/identifier-format-converter/README.md

   Help us fix grammatical errors and polish the description.
 * When you found a bug or have suggestions, feel free to submit new [issues](https://github.com/boholder/naming/issues/new).
+* What command line tools is this tool suitable for use in combination with?
+Have you found any useful ways to use this tool?
+Feel free to submit an issue or PR to share your findings.